HumeAI/hume-api-examples/evi-python-function-calling/README.md

 HUME_SECRET_KEY=<YOUR SECRET KEY>
 ```

+> See our documentation on [Setup for Tool Use](https://dev.hume.ai/docs/empathic-voice-interface-evi/tool-use#setup) for no-code and full-code guides on creating a tool and adding it to a configuration.

-2. [Create a tool](https://dev.hume.ai/docs/empathic-voice-interface-evi/tool-use#setup) with the following payload:
+2. [Create a tool](https://dev.hume.ai/reference/empathic-voice-interface-evi/tools/create-tool) with the following payload:

 ```bash
 curl -X POST https://api.hume.ai/v0/evi/tools \